Cheat Sheet: GainZ, Body Composition for Menopause & Aging

 Just my Hypothesis:

-Also, the location of fat accumulation within the years preceding and following Menopause is insidiously unique.
+Also, the location of fat accumulation within the years preceding and following Menopause has a small but lasting snowball effect for long-term metabolic flexibility.

-Training is clearly the anabolic and structural driver
+Resistance Training is clearly the anabolic and structural driver

 Nutrition is positioned as the enabler or limiter, not a stand-alone fix